awsdocs/amazon-connect-admin-guide/doc_source/browsers.md

 |  Mozilla Firefox  |  Latest three versions  | Open Firefox\.
 On the menu, choose the Help icon and then choose **About Firefox**\.
 The version number is listed underneath the Firefox name\.
 Please see [Issue with Firefox version 86](#browsers-firefox-issue)\.  |
 |  Microsoft Edge and Edge Chromium  |  Not supported  |   |

- For more requirements, see [Agent headset and workstation requirements for the CCPHeadset and workstation requirements](ccp-agent-hardware.md)\.
+ For more requirements, see [Agent headset and workstation requirements for the CCP](ccp-agent-hardware.md)\.

 ## Browsers on mobile devices<a name="browsers-mobile"></a>